 To get rid of these tiny creatures in your home, keep in mind their living habits.
-They prefer temperatures of 70 F or higher and humidity of 75% to 80%.
+They prefer temperatures of about 70 F or higher and humidity of 70% to 80%.
 They can't survive in colder, drier places.

 In the U.S., dust mite allergies peak in July and August, when dust mite populations are high because of warm weather.

 Dust mites like to eat dead skin from pets and humans.
 You probably shed enough skin a day to feed a million dust mites.
 Flakes of dead skin in carpeting, beds, and furniture are like tasty snacks for them.

 What Causes Dust Allergies?

 It sounds nasty, but it's true: One piece of dust can contain pet dander, pieces of dead cockroaches, and mold spores, along with dead skin and dust mites.

 The best strategy is to limit your exposure to dust.